ivanleomk/ML-Notes/Representations.md

 ```

 It's useful to think about this so that we can fine tune something like a COLBert or Cohere model

+Eg. If we have `query -> retrieved chunk`, we can just choose another random non-relevant chunk randomly from the database.